2007–2008 Kenyan crisis: Disputed results

 Early results tallied indicated that Odinga held a strong lead on December 28, the day after the election, and the ODM declared victory for Odinga on December 29; however, as more results were announced on the same day, the gap between the two candidates narrowed, and with almost 90% of the votes counted (180 out of 210 constituencies), Odinga's lead shrank to only 38,000 votes.
-At a press conference on the morning of December 30, Odinga accused the government of fraud, urged Kibaki to concede defeat, and called for a recount.
-He said that the ODM would not take the matter to the courts claiming that the courts were controlled by Kibaki.
+At a press conference on the morning of December 30, Raila Omolo Odinga accused the government of fraud, urged Emilio Mwai Kibaki to concede defeat, and called for a recount.
+He said that the Orange Democratic Party would not take the matter to the courts claiming that the courts were controlled by Emilio Mwai Kibaki.
 The Electoral Commission declared Kibaki the winner on December 30, placing him ahead of Odinga by about 232,000 votes.
 According to Odinga, as many as 300,000 votes for Kibaki were falsely included in his total.
 The Chairman of the Electoral Commission, Samuel Kivuitu, said that while irregularities affecting the entire exercise did occur, they were a matter for the courts, not the Electoral Commission.
 Supporters of Kibaki, meanwhile, said that discrepancies had actually worked in Odinga's favor, arguing that discrepancies between polling station tallies and Electoral Commission results meant that Odinga had gained 53,000 votes while Kibaki had lost 106,000.
 Following the commission's declaration of his victory, Kibaki was promptly sworn in for his second term late in the evening on the same day, calling for the "verdict of the people" to be respected and for "healing and reconciliation" to begin.